mtekman/org-tanglesync.el/README.md

 # org-tanglesync

+Tangled blocks provide a nice way of exporting code into external files, acting as a fantastic agent to write literate dotfile configs.
+However, such dotfiles tend to be changed externally, sometimes for the worse and sometimes for the better.
+In the latter case it would be nice to be able to pull those external changes back into the original org src block it originated from.

-Pulling external file changes to a tangled org-babel src block is surprisingly not an implemented feature.
-This package addresses that.
+Pulling external file changes back into a tangled org-babel src block is surprisingly not already an implemented feature, despite many people wanting this simple request.
+This package tries to address that.

 ## Overview

-Any block that has :tangle <fname> will compare the block with that external <fname>.
+Any src block that has :tangle <fname> will compare the block with the external <fname> it is tangled to.
 When a diff is detected, 1 of 4 actions can occur:
-   1. External - <fname> contents will override the block contents
+   1. `external` - The <fname> contents will override the block contents
-   2. Internal - block will keep the block contents
+   2. `internal` - The block will retain the block contents
-   3. Prompt - The user will be prompted to pull external changes
+   3. `prompt` - The user will be prompted to pull or reject external changes
-   4. Diff - A diff of the <fname> and block contents will be produced
+   4. `diff` - A diff of the <fname> and block contents will be produced
-   5. Custom - A user-defined function will be called instead.
+   5. `custom` - A custom user-defined function will be called instead

 These 5 options can be set as the default action by changing the `org-tanglesync-default-diff-action` custom parameter.
 Otherwise individual block actions can be set in the org src block header e.g. `:diff external` for pulling external changes without prompt into a specific block.